anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 authenticated self-contained object:
 : Describes an
-  object, which is cryptographically bound to the EE certificate (IDevID certificate or LDEVID certificate) of a pledge.
+  object, which is cryptographically bound to the EE certificate (IDevID certificate or LDevID certificate) of a pledge.
 The binding is assumed to be provided through a digital signature of the actual object using the corresponding private key of the EE certificate.